-The image below is of a label on a machine we discovered blatantly pretending to be a genuine Ulthera® machine but which, in reality, is a fake!
+The image below is of a label on a machine we discovered being used in Australia blatantly pretending to be a genuine Ulthera® machine but which, in reality, is a fake!
 If you look carefully, you will see two spelling mistakes in the label wording.
 This just shows the extent to which some dishonest manufacturers will go to capitalise on the popularity and effectiveness of the genuine Ulthera® system.

 Some of the cheap copycat machines are not only far less effective, they have also been reported as causing adverse outcomes.
-You may happen to read on Google some alarmingly negative reports on Ultherapy but, in reality, these bad outcomes are believed to have occurred at the hands of inexperienced ‘therapists’ using cheap copycat machines.
+You may happen to read on Google some alarmingly negative reports on Ultherapy but, in reality, these bad outcomes are believed to have occurred at the hands of inexperienced ‘therapists’ using cheap copycat machines without visualisation.
 In contrast, the genuine Ulthera® system has an established and impressive safety profile with over 1 million treatments to date worldwide.

 Yes.
 Ultherapy has an established safety profile with over 1,000,000 treatments to date worldwide.